Quiq/ui-extensions/README.md

 ### `prepareMessage(text, method? = 'replace')`

+Prepares a message to send the customer, but doesn't send it

 Arguments:
 - `message` (string) - The message to send to the customer
 - `method` ('replace' | 'append' | 'prepend') - Whether the text should replace the text in the textbox or be appended or prepended to it